31RahulPatel/skillswap/README.md

 A modern web application where users can exchange skills and knowledge with each other.
 Built for Odoo Hackathon 2025.

+Hacathon status: We got Selected 🏆 for Fisrt Round.

 ## 🌟 Features

 ### ✅ Complete User System